DirectoryTree/LdapRecord-Docs/laravel/v3/auth/sso/setup.md

 To prevent security issues using multiple-domain authentication using the `WindowsAuthenticate` middleware, domain verification will be performed on the authenticating user.

-This verification checks if the user's _domain name_ is contained inside of their _full distinguished name_, which is retrieved from each of your configured LDAP guards.
+This verification checks if the user's _domain name_ is contained inside their _full distinguished name_, which is retrieved from each of your configured LDAP guards.

 > Only 'Domain Components' are checked in the user's distinguished name.
 More on this below.

-To describe this issue in further detail -- the `WindowsAuthenticate` middleware retrieves all of your configured authentication guards inside of your `config/auth.php` file.
+To describe this issue in further detail -- the `WindowsAuthenticate` middleware retrieves all of your configured authentication guards inside your `config/auth.php` file.
 It then determines which one is using the `ldap` driver, and attempts to locate the authenticating users from **each connection**.

 Since there is the possibility of users having the same `sAMAccountName` on two separate domains,